PureClarity/pureclarity-woocommerce/readme.txt

 * 2. Removed the order session usage, as it's redundant now.
 * 3. Change the fallback to be a custom way to trigger order events for those with completely custom order received pages.
 * Also fixed a minor issue with user IDs and guest orders being sent as 0, instead of blank

+= 2.3.1 =
+* Improvements to page view event to send page type and context